odewahn/computational-publishing/readme.md

 * Collaboration.
 With git and github, you can package your content and all assets and post them to the many public git hosting services, such as GitHub, BitBucket, or GitLab.
 * Multi-language support.
 Jupyter's kernel-based design means that new languages and services are relatively easy to incorporate.
 * Discovery and citation.
 Services like [Zenodo](https://zenodo.org/) make it simple to assign DOIs to Notebook content so that they can be cited in scholarly publications.
 * Reproducibility and preservation.
 You need to only add a Dockerfile (or an equivalent tool, like Ansible playbooks) to specify the project's dependencies in order to fully recreate the environment required for the Notebook content to run.
-And, since these are stored as Git files, it is simple to keep the content available so that you can reconstruct at any time, as opposed to keeping the running environment.
+And, since these are stored as Git files, it is simple to keep the content around so that you can reconstruct at any time, as opposed to keeping the running environment.

 ### Challenges